rails/rails/guides/source/upgrading_ruby_on_rails.md

 Rails.autoloaders.main
 ```

-That may be handy if you need to preload STIs or configure a custom inflector, for example.
+That may be handy if you need to preload Single Table Inheritance (STI) classes or configure a custom inflector, for example.

 #### Project Structure